 KRFC stocks have been designated as "overfished" by PFMC.
 This designation is the result of not meeting conservation objectives for these stocks.
 Management objectives and criteria for KRFC are defined in the PFMC Salmon Fishery Management Plan (FMP).
 The threshold for overfished status of KRFC is a three-year geometric mean less than or equal to 30,525 natural area adult spawners.
 This overfished-threshold was met for KRFC during the 2015-2017 period.
 The 30,525 KRFC natural area adult spawners is considered the minimum stock size threshold, per the FMP.
-The KRFC adult natural area spawning escapement for 2022 was 22,051 natural area adult spawners, which is below the one-year conservation threshold of 40,700 natural area adult spawners.
-The most recent three-year geometric mean of 25,857 is still less than the required 40,700 natural area adult spawners conservation threshold, therefore the KRFC are still considered as an "overfished" stock.
+The KRFC adult natural area spawning escapement for 2024 was 24,032 natural area adult spawners, which is below the one-year conservation threshold of 40,700 natural area adult spawners.
+The most recent three-year geometric mean of 27,879 is still less than the required 40,700 natural area adult spawners conservation threshold, therefore the KRFC are still considered as an "overfished" stock.

 Accordingly, the FMP outlines a process for preparing a "rebuilding plan" that includes assessment of the factors that led to the decline of the stock, including fishing, environmental factors, model errors, etc. The rebuilding plan includes recommendations to address conservation of KRFC, with the goal of achieving rebuilt status.
 Rebuilt status requires meeting a three-year geometric mean of 40,700 adult natural area KRFC spawner escapement.
-The plan developed by representatives of National Marine Fisheries Service (NMFS), PFMC, U.S. Fish and Wildlife Service, the Department, and tribal entities, was submitted to PFMC in February 2019, adopted by PFMC in June 2019, and submitted to NMFS in August 2019.
+The plan developed by representatives of NMFS, PFMC, U.S. Fish and Wildlife Service, the California Department of Fish and Wildlife (Department), and tribal entities, was submitted to PFMC in February 2019, adopted by PFMC in June 2019, and submitted to NMFS in August 2019.
 Forthcoming recommendations from the rebuilding plan may alter how KRFC are managed in the future, including changing the in-river allocation number, and/or allocating less than the normal target number.

-Klamath River Spring-Run Chinook Salmon
+Klamath River Spring Chinook Salmon

-The Klamath River Basin also supports Klamath River spring-run Chinook Salmon (KRSC).
+The Klamath River Basin also supports Klamath River spring Chinook Salmon (KRSC).
 Naturally produced KRSC are both temporally and spatially separated from KRFC in most cases.
 Presently, KRSC stocks are not managed or allocated by PFMC.
 This in-river sport fishery is managed by general basin seasons, daily bag limit, and possession limit regulations.
 KRSC harvest is monitored on the Klamath River below the Highway 96 bridge at Weitchpec to the mouth of the Klamath River by creel survey.
 The upper Trinity River, upstream of Junction City, is monitored using tag returns from anglers.
-When needed, KRSC regulations are amended in a separate rulemaking.